nuxeo-sandbox/nuxeo-gmail/README.md

 -  [Node.js][node] is installed.
 -  [`clasp`][clasp] is installed. `clasp` is a tool for managing Apps Script projects.
--  A [GitHub][github] account, as well as notification emails for an issue or pull request from from a hosted repository.
+-  A Nuxeo server instance

-## Downloading the addon
+### Downloading the addon

 Download the addon app and navigate into the app directory: